 Soft-baked and ultra chewy cake batter Oreo cookies are a delicious variation of my classic cake batter chocolate chip cookies.
-They’re the ultimate sugar rush– loaded with chocolate chips, sprinkles, and Oreos, flavored with cake batter, and baked to perfection.
+They’re the ultimate sugar rush—loaded with chocolate chips, sprinkles, Oreos, and cake batter flavor.

 The only thing better than a cookie is a cookie in another cookie.
 With sprinkles.

 Why You’ll Love These Cake Batter Oreo Cookies

 - Just like my cake batter chocolate chip cookies, but with Oreos inside

 - Crispy, yet chewy edges